rachjiang/Task-Tracker/README.md

 ### `npm start`

-Runs the app in the development mode.
+The app is now running in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.